Definitely, Maybe poster

 The inciting incident occurs at 13 minutes when Flashback begins: 1992, young Will leaves Wisconsin and college sweetheart Emily to work on the Clinton campaign in New York.
 This decision to pursue his dream disrupts his comfortable, planned life with Emily..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Emily arrives in New York unexpectedly and discovers Will has been lying about his connection to April.
+This indicates the protagonist's commitment to Emily arrives in New York unexpectedly and discovers Will has been lying about his connection to April.
 Emily breaks up with Will, forcing him to truly embrace his new single life in New York without the safety net of his college relationship., moving from reaction to action.

 The Collapse moment at 83 minutes (74% through) represents the emotional nadir.
 Here, Will reveals to Maya that her mother (Summer) is divorcing him.
 The death of the marriage, the death of his illusions.
-In the past timeline, we see the moment Will proposed to Summer, realizing now it was the wrong choice driven by fear rather than authentic love., reveals the protagonist at their lowest point.
+In the past timeline, we see the moment Will proposed to Summer, realizing now it was the wrong choice driven by fear rather than authentic love., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 79% of the runtime.
 Maya reveals she's figured out that April is the one Will truly loved - not Summer (her mother).
 This revelation gives Will clarity: he needs to stop playing it safe and pursue what he actually wants, even now, years later., demonstrating the transformation achieved throughout the journey.